Jirateep-git-exp/Aware-Assessment-Jirateep/README.md

 ## Authorization
+make sure you POST `/api/auth/login` then select "Body" and select "raw" and enter the username and password.

+username: `admin`
+password: `1234`

-make sure you POST `/api/auth/login` to get the token and use it in the header for the GET request. and in Postman, select Authorization tab, select Bearer Token and paste the token in the Token field.
+and in Postman, select Authorization tab, select Bearer Token and paste the token in the Token field.

 ## For Test Any Task